schlitzered/CatWeazle/README.md

 Status
 ------
 The application under active development, and in a working status.
-But it is not battle tested, and most likely contains bugs.

 The external API´s are fairly stable, and i do not expect a need for breaking changes.